nunchistudio/hashibox/README.md

 - `arm64`

 **Notes about the environment:**
+- ACLs are enabled and automatically bootstrapped in Consul and Nomad.
+To simplify the setup, the bootstrapped tokens are used in favor of scope-defined ones.
-- To simplify the setup, ACL and TLS across Consul, Nomad, Vault, and Waypoint are not configured.
-Feel free to make a pull request to support it.
+- To simplify the setup, TLS across Consul, Nomad, Vault, and Waypoint is not configured.
 - Only Vault *server* is leveraged.
 Vault agents in *client* mode are not setup since we don't use it.
 Feel free to make a pull request to support it.
 - We could have leveraged Vagrant's *sync folders* instead of Bolt for file